Distance: 0.5 miles (0.8 km) round trip from trailhead;

 What if the Snack Stand is closed or out of ice cream?
 Divert a mile east to Curry Village, where a general store and restaurants await.

-Trail Notes: The Nature Center (see the trail map) is a collection of kid-oriented natural history exhibits, open June through August.
-The Rockfall Exhibit (ditto) is a series of placards discussing rocks and their distressing tendency to fall in great masses in the Happy Isles area.
+Trail Notes: The Art & Nature Center (see the trail map) houses a collection of kid-oriented natural history exhibits and the Yosemite Conservancy's art program, which offers art classes when the center's open (April through October).
+The Rockfall Exhibit (again, see the trail map) is a series of placards discussing rocks and their distressing tendency to fall in great masses in the Happy Isles area.

 Already done this hike?
 Add a Review.